-This Draft Environmental Impact Report (DEIR) assesses the potential environmental effects of implementing the Humboldt Bay Mariculture Pre-Permitting Project (Project).
+This Environmental Impact Report (EIR) assesses the potential environmental effects of implementing the Humboldt Bay Mariculture Pre-Permitting Project (Project).
 The Project would increase production of Kumamoto oysters (Crassostrea sikamea), Pacific oysters (C. gigas) and Manila clams (Tapes philippinarum) in Humboldt Bay, California.
 It would also potentially include culture of native macroalgae (Rhodophyta).
-Approximately 527 acres (ac) of culture would be established in intertidal areas using methods that suspend cultured shellfish off the bay bottom.
+Under the Project, approximately 527 acres (ac) of culture would be established in intertidal areas using methods that suspend cultured shellfish off the bay bottom.
 Approximately 21 ac of culture would be established in subtidal areas using rafts.
+However, the alternative being considered for adoption is Alternative 1, which is the environmentally superior alternative and only involves establishment and operation of subtidal shellfish nurseries and macroalgae culture.
+Reasons for considering Alternative 1 for adoption are provided in EIR Volume 2, Master Response 1.